 Medical Evaluation is defined as an examination which is performed by a University health professional and includes, but is not limited to a history and physical examination and any recommended diagnostic studies including toxicology profiles.

-Physical or Mental Impairment is defined as a physical or mental condition that affects a Professional Staff Member or Student’s ability to perform his/her job.
+Physical or Mental Impairment is defined as a physical or mental condition that affects a Professional Staff Member or Student’s ability to perform their job.